Nursing

 NURS2132Pharmacology3 ch (3C)

-Includes theory and principles of pharmacology relevant to nursing.
-Provides knowledge to administer medications, provide client education and assess potential for adverse events related to medication and lifestyle issues.
+Includes theory and principles of pharmacology as they apply to nursing.
+Provides requisite knowledge to administer medications, provide client education and assess potential for adverse events related to drug and lifestyle issues.
 Theory will include basic legal and safety issues related to drug administration by the nurse.

 NURS2135Chronic Health Challenges3 ch (3C)

-Focuses on the impact and influences of long-term health challenges on individual clients and their families.
+Focuses on the impact/influences of long-term health challenges on individual clients and their families.
 Examines rehabilitative and supportive nursing practice.

 Explores the experiences of persons living with mental illnesses and examines related nursing therapeutics.

-In various clinical settings, students will be provided opportunities to assess, plan, implement and evaluate care while supporting individual clients and their families living with chronic health challenges.
+In this integrative practice expericence, students will be provided opportunities to assess, plan, implement and evaluate care while supporting individual clients and their families living with chronic health challenges.
 This course will be graded as Credit/No Credit (CR/NCR).

 NURS2177Young Families' Health3 ch (3C)